Many woody plants and shrubs are affected by crown gall. Here’s how to control it without using toxic sprays.

-Symptoms: A common plant disease caused by the bacterium, Agrobacterium tumefaciens, crown gall occurs on many woody shrubs and some herbaceous plants, including grapes, raspberries, stone fruits and roses.
+Crown gall is a common plant disease caused by the soil-borne bacterium Agrobacterium tumefaciens.
+It is found throughout the world and occurs on many woody shrubs and herbaceous plants, including grapes, raspberries, stone fruits and roses.

 Crown Gall can be identified by the large distorted growths that appear between the root and trunk of a plant, just above soil level.
 Plants with several galls may be unable to move water and nutrients up the trunk and become weakened, stunted and unproductive.
 Young plants can be killed by developing gall tissue.